 First, it can press us to get right with God through Jesus Christ.
 It should cause each of us to settle this question clearly: “Am I a loyal subject of Jesus Christ?”
 If you can answer with a “Yes!” based on what God has revealed to us in Jesus and in the text of the Bible, then the sound of the trumpet will become an experience of joy rather than fear.

 Second, it can provide deep and positive hope about our future.
 The anticipation of the return of Jesus Christ should cause encouragement in our present.
 Paul writes about this in 1 Thessalonians 4:13-18.
 For instance, followers of Jesus who have died, or are growing decrepit, know that our present lives—lives that may be “nasty, brutish, and short”—are not all there is.

 Third, it can motivate us to serve.
 The expectation of the return of Jesus Christ should stimulate us to serve fully, energetically, and sacrificially.
 The last statement of 1 Corinthians 15 is this: “Therefore, my dear brothers [and sisters], stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.”

 Give yourself some time to think about the future return of Jesus Christ and what it means for you.
+Do you look forward to His return, or are you indifferent or fearful?
 What other ways does it cause you to think and act differently in your present?